Surrender a Pet

 While you can always call and check on your pet, we do not recommend you come and visit them.
 It can make it extremely confusing for them and set back the progress we make building new relationships with H.A.L.O.’s caretakers.
 Of course, remember to watch our Facebook page for the best day… their going home photo!

-Please Note: All pets adopted from H.A.L.O. are required by contract to be returned to our shelter if you can no longer keep them.
-If you have adopted from us, it is possible to do a contract, at no charge, with the friend or relative you’ve chosen to care for your pet.
+Please Note: If you have adopted from us, it is possible to do a contract, at no charge, with the friend or relative you’ve chosen to care for your pet.
 This contract can protect your pet for the rest of its life including transferring the pets microchip information.